Vbansal21/ProjectCadence/weeks/W04_20250825_static-web-blog/README.md

 Open `public/index.html` in a simple local server (e.g., VS Code Live Server).
 All links are relative; no special base path needed.

-> Why npm if it’s GitHub Pages?
+> Why npm if it's GitHub Pages?
 > Pages only hosts static files.
 I compile Tailwind/TS with npm **in CI** so Pages serves minified static assets.

 ---